hoijui/ReZipDoc/README.md

 In a *nix shell, make sure that CWD is the local git repo you want to install this filter to.
 Then run:

+__NOTE__
+This downloads and executes an online script on your machine, which is a potential security risk.
+You may first want to check-out the script.

 ```bash
 sh <(curl -s https://raw.githubusercontent.com/hoijui/ReZipDoc/master/scripts/install-git-filter.sh)
 ```